Ryan1Up/152_Project2/README.md

 first type of questions.

 **Exam Process:**
 This project will emulate test taking in a way.
-'Alex' will publish an assessment, then
+'Alex' will publish an IAssessment, then
-each student that is subscribed will then take the assessment.
+each student that is subscribed will then take the IAssessment.
 Upon completion,
-the assessment is 'returned' to 'Alex' for grading.
+the IAssessment is 'returned' to 'Alex' for grading.
 When grading is complete,
 a report summarizing performance will be sent to back to each student.